kotarella1110/vite-plugin-qiankun-lite/README.md

 ## Inspiration

-In the development of this plugin, we drew significant inspiration from the following projects and communities.
-We express our heartfelt gratitude.
+In the development of this plugin, I drew significant inspiration from the following projects and communities.
+I express my heartfelt gratitude.

 - [vite-plugin-qiankun](https://github.com/tengmaoqing/vite-plugin-qiankun)
 - [@sh-winter/vite-plugin-qiankun](https://github.com/sh-winter/vite-plugin-qiankun)